benetech/Accessible-Interactives-Dev/UtteranceQueue/README.md

 In addition to queuing alerts, the client can specify an utterance "type", and a predicate function.
 When type is specified for an utterance added to the queue, the queue will remove all utterances that are already in the queue that have the same type.
 This feature prevents the user from being overwhelmed with a multitude of alerts that cover the same information.
-The predicate function is a function for an utterance is called right before an utterance is about to be removed from the front of the queue.
-If the function returns false, the utterance will be removed from the queue silently without triggering an event.
+The predicate function is called right before the event is fired that signals an utterance made it to the front of the queue.
+If the function returns false, the utterance will be removed from the queue silently without triggering any event.

 ### Example Usage